prestonharberts/fedora-40-configuration/docs/extensions.md

 - Caffeine by eon
   - General
     - Remember state: On
-    - Toggle shortcut: Shift+Super+C
   - Display
     - Show status indicator in top panel: Never
     - Notifications: Off
-- Clipboard History by SUPERCILEX
-  - What to show in status bar: Neither
 - Color Picker by grroot (only enable when needed)
-- Compiz alike magic lamp effect (only if computer will not lag)
+- Compiz alike magic lamp effect by hermes83(only if computer will not lag)
   - Duration (ms): 250
-- Control Blur Effect on Lock Screen by pratap@fastmail.fm
-  - Adjust Sigma: 200
 - Dash to Dock by michele_g
   - Position and size
     - Intelligent autohide